 Safety and security

-Reconsider travel to Lebanon because of the unpredictable security situation caused by the conflict in neighbouring Syria and ongoing political and sectarian tensions.
+Exercise a high degree of caution in Lebanon because of the unpredictable security situation caused by the conflict in neighbouring Syria, the threat of terrorist attack, and ongoing political and sectarian tensions.

 Be prepared to depart Lebanon quickly.
 In a crisis, you're responsible for your own departure.
 Don't depend on the Australian Government to facilitate your departure.